 Sarah Winkler, Co-Facilitator

-Sarah is the Co-Artistic Director of Detroit Public Theatre, Shakespeare in Prison's home company.
+Sarah is a Founding Producing Artistic Director of Detroit Public Theatre, Shakespeare in Prison's home company.
 In 2013, Sarah moved to the Detroit area from New York City, where she was a member of the Epic Theater Ensemble.
 Among many other credits, Sarah was a teaching artist in Epic's award-winning arts-in-education programs in public schools.
 She has worked extensively as an actress in off-Broadway and regional theatre, as well as in film, and is happy to be a part of Shakespeare in Prison.

-Many, many thanks to past co-facilitators Alastar Dimitrie, Bethany Hedden, Gaia Klotz, Dominique Lowell, Clearie McCarthy, Molly McGuire, Vanessa Sawson, Matthew Van Meter, and Jamie Weeder.
-Thanks to Mary Elizabeth Anderson for facilitating our pilot program with Wayne State University, and thanks to Curt Tofteland of Shakespeare Behind Bars for the endless advice and inspiration.
+Many, many thanks to past co-facilitators Alastar Dimitrie, Ciara Garrett, Bethany Hedden, Gaia Klotz, Dominique Lowell, Hannah Manela, Clearie McCarthy, Molly McGuire, Vanessa Sawson, and Jamie Weeder.
+Thanks to Mary Elizabeth Anderson for facilitating our studentprogram with Wayne State University, to Heather Martin at Youth Arts Alliance!, and thanks to Curt Tofteland of Shakespeare Behind Bars for the endless advice and inspiration.